-April 12, 2023 Designated as Workforce Readiness Day
+April 16, 2024 Designated as Workforce Readiness Day

-[CITY/COUNTY], VA -- School board members, superintendents, teachers, and families can play a critical role in supporting students with obtaining the skills sets necessary to be successful beyond high school graduation.
-This is why the Virginia School Boards Association (VSBA) has declared April to Workforce Readiness Month and April 12, 2023 as Workforce Readiness Day.
+[CITY/COUNTY], VA - School board members, superintendents, teachers, and families can play a critical role in supporting students with obtaining the skill sets necessary to be successful beyond high school graduation.
+This is why the Virginia School Boards Association (VSBA) has declared April to be Workforce Readiness Month and April 16, 2024 as Workforce Readiness Day.

-Workforce readiness and Career and Technical Education (CTE) programs can give students the training needed to succeed for life.
-Additionally, these programs help students how understand what they're learning applies to the needs of employers.
-Regardless of whether students are headed for college or the workforce, this type of education will prepare them for the future.
+Workforce readiness and Career & Technical Education (CTE) programs can give students the training needed to succeed for life.
+Additionally, these programs help students understand what their learning applies to the needs of employers.
+Regardless of whether students are headed directly to college or the workforce, this type of education will prepare them for the future.

-The demand for highly skilled jobs over the next decade in Virginia will continue to increase.
-These jobs can be filled by qualified public school students. [insert school division name] is committed to doing offering workforce development opportunities that will enable students to be successful and globally competitive.
-The school division currently offers or partners with [insert CTE or workforce readiness programs, business and/or community college partnerships].
+The demand for highly skilled jobs over the next decade in Virginia continues to increase.
+These jobs can be filled by qualified public school students.
+[INSERT SCHOOL DIVISION NAME] is committed to offering workforce development opportunities that will enable students to be successful and globally competitive.
+The school division currently offers our partners [INSERT CTE OR WORKFORCE READINESS PROGRAMS, BUSINESS AND/OR COMMUINITY COLLEGE PARTNERSHIPS].